assiro/uub-operative-system/README.md

 This version of linux for zynq 7020 is developed from vivado project dedicated for UUB.

-Applications implemented:scope, led, acquire, DEVMEM, uub_init
+Applications implemented:scope, led, acquire, adc, uub_init

 Web server: works!